Panama Insider Membership Open!

 We call it Panama Insider.
 It's your direct access to your perfect Panama lifestyle.

 Let me say right up front here: This isn't a newsletter.
 It's not a magazine, a book, or even a conference.
 It's not a static resource at all.

-As a member of Panama Insider, you can ask questions… get answers… and I guarantee it will help you determine if Panama is right for you.
+As a Panama Insider member, you can ask questions… Get answers… And I guarantee it will help you determine if Panama is right for you.

 Plus it'll give you practical things like day-by-day trip itineraries that'll show you the best ways to explore Panama if you're doing so with an eye to living there.

 But perhaps most importantly—it "connects you" with the experts, with Jessica and Nanette and your fellow readers who share an interest in Panama, and with a friendly community of expats we know already living there who can share with you their insights and advice.